spacetelescope/jwst/docs/jwst/dq_init/description.rst

    array using numpy's ``bitwise_or`` function.

 #.
 Propagate any DO_NOT_USE flags from the reference file DQ array to the science data
-   "GROUPDQ" array, if present - this lets us avoid generating a ramp for pixels marked as unusable by the reference file.
+   "GROUPDQ" array, if present - this avoids generating a ramp in ramp_fit for pixels marked as unusable by the reference file.

 Note that when applying the ``dq_init`` step to FGS guide star data, as is done in